 - Disinfect!
 Disinfect all surfaces, appliances, doorknobs, remotes, and other items in your home that are frequently touched.
 We will have a separate list of what to disinfect at the end.
 Make sure to use the right type of disinfectant for each surface.
 Look at the Environmental Protection Agency’s (EPA) list of approved disinfectant products.

-- Clean and remove dirt and germ from rugs.
+- Clean and remove dirt and germs from rugs.
 If you can machine wash your rugs that is best.
-You can steam clean carpets and use appropriate cleaners to eliminate germs.
+You can steam-clean carpets and use appropriate cleaners to eliminate germs.

 - Clean and disinfect laundry hampers.
 You may line hampers with disposable bags to avoid further contamination.

 - Keep your vacuum (hoover) clean by emptying it out after each use.